What to Expect From a Reading

 But I always have been clairvoyant, and that skill has only grown stronger over the years until it began to leak out in ways that were often funny but embarrassing.
-Once I ruined a dinner party by asking a woman I’d just met if she’d told her husband about the affair she was having only to realize she hadn’t told me about it either.
-It was around then that I decided to formally build an intuitive reading practice as I needed an ethical, constructive outlet for my abilities.
-And more to the point, I realized that the two pursuits of writing about culture and conducting intuitive sessions aren’t that different.
-In both work I translate people back to themselves whether it’s through tarot cards or through the vehicle of art and culture.
+Once I ruined a dinner party by asking a woman I’d just met if she’d told her husband about the affair she was having only to realize she hadn’t told me about it.
+It was around then that I decided to formally build an intuitive practice as I needed an ethical, constructive outlet for my abilities.
+And more to the point, I realized that writing about culture and conducting intuitive sessions aren’t that different.
+In each pursuit I translate people back to themselves whether it’s through tarot cards or through the vehicle of art and culture.
 Both jobs are about serving as a medium.
 All of it is about easing up the human condition.

 A reading lasts about an hour and takes place at a Brooklyn location.
 I also can conduct them by phone although in-person sessions are recommended whenever possible.
 Please note that I have a 24-hour cancellation policy.